Learning Linear Attention in Polynomial Time: Introduction

 We first show that the computation performed by MHLAs can be reformulated as an elementwise product between two larger matrices $\langle W, \mathcal{X}(Z) \rangle$, where $W = \sum_{h \in [H]}\text{flatten}(V_h) \text{flatten}(Q_h)^T $ and $\mathcal{X}(Z)$ is a fixed cubic polynomial function of $Z$.
 Consequently, optimizing over the class of $H$-head MHLA models is equivalent to optimizing over the class of rank-$H$ matrices $W$.
 Furthermore, in the full-rank space of $d^2 \times d^2$ matrices, optimization of $W$ can be performed via linear regression with time polynomial in the inverse target error and size of the dataset.
 Finally, decomposing an optimal $W$ via SVD recovers an MHLA model with no more than $d^2$ heads that is then guaranteed to compete against the best MHLA parameters---establishing our agnostic learning result (the learned model competes against the best choice of parameters in the hypothesis class).

-Next we define a certificate of identifiability for MHLAs---an efficiently checkable condition for any dataset $D$ that, if true, ensures every empirical risk minimizer in the class of MHLAs computes the same function on all possible inputs.
-More specifically, let $\Lambda_D$ be the second moment of the flattening of the data in the $\mathcal{X}$-feature space: $\Lambda_D = \E_{D}\left[\mathcal{X}(Z)\mathcal{X}(Z)^T\right]$.
-We show that, if $\Lambda_D$ is full rank, it is guaranteed that MHLA is identifiable with respect to the data.
-We call this second moment condition ``certifiable identifiability".
-When combined with existing results on realizability, this leads to a polynomial-time algorithm for learning computations expressible as linear attention, with checkable certificates of identifiability.
-Given a dataset satisfying checkable identifiability, if a computational procedure can fit the dataset and can be realized by a MHLA, then all empirical risk minimizers will be equivalent to that procedure.
-This applies to any function realizable by single-layer linear Transformers.
+Next, achieving zero training and validation loss does not by itself certify that a model has learned a target computation well enough to generalize out of distribution.
+Imagine learning arithmetic from input output pairs alone.
+Many distinct parameter settings can fit the same data, and fail for larger length inputs.
+We therefore ask:

+\textit{ Is there a data‑dependent, efficiently checkable condition that forces every empirical‑risk minimiser to realise the same function? }

+For MHLAs the answer is \textbf{yes}.
+Define the second‑moment matrix of the cubic feature map~$\mathcal{X}$ as

+If $\Lambda_D$ is full rank—our \emph{certifiable identifiability} criterion—then \emph{all} empirical‑risk minimisers of MHLA coincide on every input.
+The test runs in polynomial time and is unaffected by parameter redundancies such as rescaling $V$ and~$Q$.

+Combining this certificate with our expressivity result yields a polynomial‑time procedure that (i) learns any circuit family implementable by MHLA whenever the training data satisfy the criterion, and (ii) provably recovers, for example, a bounded‑history universal Turing machine from its input–output traces (Appendix~\ref{sec:learn-utm}).
+Once learned, the MHLA simulates any such Turing machine on any input within the prescribed size budget.

-In the experimental section, we validate our theoretical findings beyond their initial scope.
+In the experimental section, we validate our theoretical findings.
 In \cref{sec:extraheads}, we train multiple models using stochastic gradient descent on a dataset generated by a single linear attention network's output.
-Our results demonstrate that multi-head linear attention outperforms both single-layer linear attention and multi-layer linear attention, achieving comparable results to our polynomial-time algorithm.
-In \cref{sec:certificatehelps}, we show that our proposed certificate correlates with generalization error, even for models trained using stochastic gradient descent.
-In our final set of experiments (\cref{sec:utmdfa}), we examine the data requirements for learning a specific Universal Turing Machine (UTM) capable of executing discrete finite automata, in which we observe sub-exponential data requirements.

-In summary, we show: \begin{itemize} \item We provide a polynomial time algorithm that given any dataset, finds the best fit parameters for single-layer linear transformers (MHLAs) and generalizes with polynomial data i.e strong agnostic PAC learning (\cref{sec:polylearn,sec:polyalg}).
+Our results demonstrate that multi-head linear attention outperforms both single-layer linear attention and multi-layer linear attention, achieving comparable results to our \Algref{alg:poly}.
+In \cref{sec:certificatehelps}, we show that our proposed certificate directly correlates with generalization error even for models trained using stochastic gradient descent.
+In summary: \begin{itemize} \item We provide a polynomial time algorithm that, given any dataset, finds the best fit parameters for multi head linear attention and generalizes with polynomial data, i.e., strong agnostic PAC learning (\cref{sec:polylearn}).